Inheritance of Hope: Programs

 Inheritance of Hope welcomes families of all faiths and backgrounds while serving under the core beliefs of the Christian faith.

-Team Inheritance of Hope

-Team Inheritance of Hope (Team IoH) is a group of athletes who represent Inheritance of Hope at various events to raise awareness of Inheritance of Hope's activities.
-Team IoH runners have participated in many events, including the TCS NYC Marathon, the Marine Corps Marathon, Volley for the Cure, Big Sur Marathon, and the NYC Half Marathon.

 Awards

-On May 24, 2016, Co-Founder & CEO, Deric Milligan, was recognized by "the one hundred," an organization by the Mass General Cancer Center that recognizes 100 everyday amazing groups and individuals who are changing how we fight cancer.
+Co-founder & CEO, Deric Milligan, was recognized by "the one hundred," an organization by the Mass General Cancer Center that recognizes 100 everyday amazing groups and individuals who are changing how we fight cancer.

-On June 5, 2015, Co-Founder Kristen Milligan, posthumously received the John W. Kuykendall Award for Community Service.
+Co-founder Kristen Milligan, posthumously received the John W. Kuykendall Award for Community Service.
 The award recognizes Davidson College alumni who have provided extraordinary service to their community, demonstrating leadership through servanthood.